candidco/confidential/README.md

 }
 ```

-You can decrypt this file using the CLI:
+You can decrypt this file either in Python, or directly using the CLI:

 ```bash
 confidential my_secrets.json